Special education teacher with student

 Overview

-The master’s program is designed for individuals who hold a bachelor’s degree in Special Education or a related field and want to learn effective methods for working with and advocating for individuals with disabilities.
-Our Special Education faculty are noted experts in such areas as autism spectrum disorder, learning disabilities, academic interventions and emotional and behavioral disorders.
+Advance your impact in special education.
+Our master’s program prepares candidates who already hold a bachelor’s degree in special education or a related field to create effective inclusive environments for students with a wide range of needs, guided by leaders in the field.
+Our Special Education faculty are noted experts in such areas as autism, learning disabilities, academic interventions, multilingual learners (MLs) with disabilities, intellectual and developmental disabilities, and emotional and behavioral disorders.

-• Intensive Academic Intervention advances educator’s knowledge and use of evidence-based instructional practices to effectively teach students with intensive academic needs, such as students with learning disabilities.
+advances educators’ knowledge and use of evidence-based instructional practices to effectively teach students with intensive academic needs, such as students with learning disabilities.

-• Low Incidence Disabilities advances educator’s knowledge and use of evidence-based instruction to effectively teach students with low incidence disabilities, such as students with multiple and severe disabilities.
+advances educators’ knowledge and use of evidence-based instruction to effectively teach students with low incidence disabilities, such as students with multiple and severe disabilities.

-• English as a Second Language advances educator’s knowledge and use of evidence-based instructional practices to support the learning and second language development of English learners (ELs) in PK-12 settings.
+advances educators’ knowledge and use of evidence-based instructional practices to support the learning and second language development of MLs in PK-12 settings.
 Students with a Level 1 instruction certification who choose this concentration will also earn an ESL certification upon successful completion of all coursework.

 Application Requirements

-• Two letters of recommendation (at least one recommendation must come from a faculty member at an accredited academic institution)
+• Two letters of recommendation.
+These references must be professional or from a faculty member at an accredited institution.

 • Proof of English proficiency